Transfer learning with affine model transformation: Experimental Results

-We experimentally investigated the learning performance of the affine model transfer, compared to several naive methods.
-The objective is to predict the feed-forward torques, required to follow the desired trajectory, at seven different joints of the SARCOS anthropomorphic robot arm \citep{williams2006gaussian}.
-Twenty-one features representing the joint position, velocity, and acceleration were used as the input variable $x \in \mathbb{R}^{d} (d = 21)$.
-The target task was to predict the torque value at one joint, and the source task was defined as the prediction of torque at the other six joints.
-The experiments were conducted with seven different tasks (denoted as Torque 1-7) corresponding to the seven different joints.
-The vector of the source torque values was used as the source feature.
-For each target region, a training set of size $n \in \{5,10,15,20,30,40,50\}$ was randomly constructed 20 times, and the remaining samples were used as the test sets (Appendix \ref{sec:apd-exp-detail}).
-The experiment was designed for TL with a fairly small sample size.
+We experimentally investigated the learning performance of the affine model transfer, compared to several existing methods.
+The objective of the task is to predict the feed-forward torques, required to follow the desired trajectory, at seven different joints of the SARCOS robot arm \citep{williams2006gaussian}.
+Twenty-one features representing the joint position, velocity, and acceleration were used as the input $\bmx$.
+The target task is to predict the torque value at one joint.
+The representations encoded in the intermediate layer of the source neural network for predicting the other six joints were used as the source features $\bmfs \in \mathbb{R}^{16}$.
+The experiments were conducted with seven different tasks (denoted as Torque 1-7) corresponding to the seven joints.
+For each target task, a training set of size $n \in \{5,10,15,20,30,40,50\}$ was randomly constructed 20 times, and the performances were evaluated using the test data.